 Acute pain is defined as an unpleasant emotional and sensory experience.
 It is most often associated with damage to the body’s tissues.
 The onset of acute pain can be slow or sudden.
-The main difference between acute and chronic pain is that acute pain has an anticipated resolution, with the pain lasting less than three months.
+The main difference between acute and chronic pain is that acute pain has an anticipated resolution lasting less than three months.

 The most common cause of acute pain is damage to the body tissues.
-This can be related to three different types of injury agents; physical, biological or chemical.
+It can be related to three types of injury agents; physical, biological, or chemical.
 Acute pain can also be related to psychological causes or exacerbations of existing medical conditions.